telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/binding/server-binding.md

 # Server Binding

-By default, the Kendo UI Grid for ASP.NET MVC will perform server side requests&mdash;`HTTP`, `GET`&mdash;when doing paging, sorting, and filtering.
+By default, the Kendo UI Grid for ASP.NET MVC performs server side requests&mdash;`HTTP`, `GET`&mdash;when doing paging, sorting, and filtering.

 ## The Basics